ihp-lab/OpenSense/Documents/WPF Application Samples/2 - recording and playback/README.md

 ## Tips

 + The recorded binary data can also be opened by [Psi Studio](https://github.com/microsoft/psi/wiki/Psi-Studio).
-+ With the default setting, you will see error message if you want to execute the recording pipeline the second time.
++ With the default setting, you will see error message if you want to run the recording pipeline the second time.
 You can delete recorded files or change to another path to reset.
 To enable multiple executions without changing the configuration, we recommand you select the `Create subdirectory` option.
 This option will help creating a unique subdirectory for each execution.
 If you selected this option, the playback path should be adjusted to one of the subdirectories.
 + For aggregated input/output ports, indexers are required to sepcify concrete input/output ports.
 For list type based aggregated ports, indexers are 0-based numeric indexes.
 For dictionary type based agregated ports, indexers are strings.